Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ## <a name='ProblemDefinition'></a>**Problem Definition**

-Download datasets, darknet config from a S3 bucket, train an object detection model using darknet, convert the darknet model/weights to tflite, serve using Kubeflow pipeline; and perform prediction for client request through Jupyter-notebook.
+Download datasets, darknet config, weights from S3 bucket; train an object detection model using darknet, convert the darknet model/weights to tflite, serve using Kubeflow pipeline; and perform prediction for client request through Jupyter-notebook.

 ![Object Detection Pipeline](pictures/0-object-detection-graph.PNG)